justin-rhee/justin-rhee/README.md

 Hi, I’m a designer building agent workflows and harnesses with OpenClaw.

-These are tools I made after running into problems in my own work, sometimes after a few bad first attempts.
-I’m sharing them in case they save you some time.

-Each README starts with the problem that prompted the tool and what I learned from the first version.
+These are the fixes for things I got wrong, some rebuilt more times than I'd like to admit.
+Sharing them in case you're hitting the same walls.

 ## Keeping an agent inside the lines